FarhanMS123/vite-mpa-framework-files-router/README.md

 > Do not reinvent the wheel!
 Please use from [awesome-vite](https://github.com/vitejs/awesome-vite) or [rollup/awesone](https://github.com/rollup/awesome).
 > You could also find in npm with some convenient naming `vite-plugin-*` or `rollup-plugin-*`.

+> [!WARNING]
+> I hope whatever the final of this project would be, it should not be a library, plugins, or anything.
+THIS PROJECT SHOULD BE JUST
+> AND ONLY A TEMPLATE.
+If there is no plugin could fullfil the objective of this project perfectly, this project would be going as
+> is without being a new plugin.
+DO NOT REINVENT THE WILL.
+It is better to just contributing to one of these plugins which are still
+> in research.

 ## TODO
 - [x] No `public`
 - [x] Copy all folders and files except `.dist`, `node_modules`, `src`,  and `.git`